Frequently Asked Questions

 Our products are FAA Approved under PMA PQ2040CE (Previously PMA PQ2585CE granted in 1995).

-FAA classifies our engine heaters as minor alterations as long as no major change is required, so an STC or Form 337 is not needed.
+FAA classifies our engine heaters as minor alterations as long as no major change is required in the install, so an STC or Form 337 is not needed.

 7.a What to do if your A&P/IA tells you he cannot install our products because they are not STC’d…